shirish93/shirish93.github.io/_drafts/2024-05-10-mentorship.md

 ---
-layout: post
-title:  "How to be a good mentor"
 author: shirish
-categories: [ engineering, mentorship ]
+categories:
+- engineering
+- mentorship
 featured: true
 hidden: true
+last_modified_at: '2026-08-04'
+layout: post
+title: How to be a good mentor
 ---

 I have been a Hack.Diversity mentor for the past five years.
 I have mentored multiple engineering teams of Tufts grad students on their summer projects as a professional alumni.
 I have also been mentoring engineering leads at a non-profit, and an engineering consultancy that is based in Nepal.
 Additionally, I have helped out my friends' careers by helping them make lateral career moves and ask for promotions and raises.
 In that sense, I would say I have some experience mentoring people.
 In this essay, I will talk about how to become a good mentor and how to make the most of the mentor-mentee relationship for yourself and the person you are mentoring.